 Step 5: Rinse and Repeat!

 This process should be standard for each of your jobs, and the numbers should be revised and adjusted as each project progresses.
 Inevitably, some projects will be delayed or drawn out, unforeseen expenses may arise, or perhaps your estimates were off in some way.
 The more you get into the habit of working through the numbers and recalibrating your bid estimates, the better you will get at it, and the better your business will operate.

 Are you still unsure of your profit margin, or are you in need of additional capital to fill the gap before you receive payment on the job?
 Mobilization Funding’s knowledgeable team of experts can help.
 Contact us today for a free consultation.

-And for more tools and strategies subscribe to our newsletter, Built for Growth.
+And for more tools and strategies subscribe to our newsletter.